Pylons/pyramid_cookbook/templates/templates.rst

 ----------------------------------------------------------------

-To avoid defining the same basic things in each template in your application, you can define one ``base`` tamplate, and inherit from it in other templates.
+To avoid defining the same basic things in each template in your application, you can define one ``base`` template, and inherit from it in other templates.

 .. note:: Pyramid example application - `shootout
    <https://github.com/Pylons/shootout>`_ using this approach.